13 Best Mobile Apps for Trucking Companies in 2022

-The more efficient the process, the more profitable the business – that’s why truck drivers across the nation are not only accepting technology, but they’re embracing it.
+The more efficient the process, the more profitable the business.
+That’s why truck drivers across the nation are not only accepting technology, and they’re embracing it.

-A majority of trucking companies pay between $0.28 and $0.40 cents per mile according to the U.S Bureau of Labor Statistics.
-While regulations have been put in place for safety, compliance to keep up can sometimes hinder productivity which is why drivers are focusing on improving efficiencies so they can maximize the value of every scheduled load.
+Most trucking companies pay between $0.28 and 0.40 cents per mile, although some pay more.
+While regulations have been put in place for safety, compliance to keep up can sometimes hinder productivity which is why drivers are focusing on improving efficiencies to maximize the value of every scheduled load.

 Access the web’s most active load board, post and find loads and trucks, make and receive load payments, manage a fleet, track freight, and more—directly from your mobile device.